The Commonwealth Practicum Payment (CPP) provides a cost-of-living payment to ease financial pressure during placements.

 Bachelor & masters courses

-This will include placements that start before 1 July 2025, but you won’t get paid for any placement hours that occur before 1 July 2025.
+This will include continuing placements that started before 1 July 2025, but you won’t get paid for any placement hours that occured before 1 July 2025.

 If you meet eligibility requirements, we will issue the funds to your nominated bank account as a single upfront payment.